-A: There are a number of routes and steps involved in becoming licensed with SDA.
-Contact the Registrar to find out about the assessment process for applicants trained outside of Canadian accredited programs.
+A: There are a number of steps involved in becoming licensed with SDA.
+Contact the Registrar to find out about the assessment process for applicants trained outside of approved dietetic education programs.
 Click here to find out more information about the English language proficiency requirements.

 Canadian Dietetic Registration Exam

 Q: Who must write the Canadian Dietetic Registration Exam (CDRE)?

 A: As of October 1, 1998 it became mandatory for Dietitian Candidates to write the Canadian Dietetic Registration Exam in all provinces in Canada, except Quebec.
 With successful completion of the exam, a member with a Restricted License will receive a Full Practicing License and can call him/herself a Registered Dietitian.

 Q: Does my application for a Restricted Licence automatically register me for the Canadian Dietetic Registration Examination (CDRE)?

 A: Once you have been granted a Restricted License you will receive a letter stating the conditions of the Restricted License and that you have been accepted to write the CDRE at its next sitting (Spring or Fall).
 Dietitian Candidates will be required to complete the CDRE registration form and pay the $600 exam fee which is not included in your application or licensing fees.
 The fee for writing the CDRE is collected by SDA and forwarded to the Alliance of Canadian Dietetic Regulatory Bodies, the organization that develops and administers the exam.

 Q: If I am a member of SDA and move to another province, will I be required to write the Canadian Dietetic Registration Exam?